Foreign Language Requirement

 If your PDA still says "NO" and you have completed two years of a foreign language in high school, you need to check with an academic advisor to see what is missing.

 Some academic units do not require anything in addition to the University's foreign language requirement.
 However, if your major belongs under SIPA then you are required to provide foreign language competency in addition to high school credits.
 Academic Units sometimes have requirements in addition to those set by the University.
 The main difference between the two language requirements is that two years of ordinary high school foreign language satisfies the University Foreign Language Requirement (FLENT/FLEX), but ordinary high school language courses DO NOT satisfy SIPA's Foreign Language Requirement.

 The School's requirement is a competency requirement, not a credits requirement.
 That is to say the student must demonstrate competency at or exceeding that of a second semester college level foreign language course.
 This proficiency can be met by receiving credit for the second semester of a foreign language or higher (e.g., SPN 1131 or higher) with a C minimum grade.
 Check with your advisor as to the best way for you to meet this requirement.

 The good news is that any course work which satisfies the SIPA's Foreign Language Requirement will also satisfy the University's Foreign Language Requirement.

 There are other options to fulfilling SIPA's language requirements.
 Some students opt for taking alternative exams and receiving acceptable scores in:

-- The CLEP exam in selected languages (with a minimum score of 63).
+- The CLEP exam in Spanish (with a minimum score of 63).
 The minimum scores are different for French and German.

-- The SAT II Exam for Spanish, French and German (with a minimum score of 650).
+- The SAT Subject Test for Spanish, French and German (with a minimum score of 650).